- Organizational resiliency is the name of the game, reinforcing the importance of a risk-focused board.

 - The board owns oversight of risk through established, regularly reported metrics.

 Accompanying this paper are two lists from the study - the top 10 global risks for both 2022 and 2031.
-Using these lists as a reference, key takeaways for boards are summarised below:
+Using these lists as a reference, key takeaways for boards are summarized below:

 - The scope of top risks receiving board attention has become more expansive.
 The spread in severity ratings between the top risk and, say, the 15th-rated risk over the next 12 months has markedly compressed compared to prior years.
 There’s a lot on the plate.